Tumult97/Obsidian-Files/Reviews/Magi.md

 Which brings me to your attention to detail.
 Not just in your coding but also in your testing and your way of mentoring and I'm sure dealing with others.
 I'm not too used to it yet but you have a way of seeing things in great details that I am envious of.
 I know it takes me a bit of chatting to see the whole picture that yo are trying to say but still.
 I feel like some of it is rubbing off on me and I hope you can guide me to do great things.

 One last thing i can add is a problem i fully understand and how its hard to overcome.
 Sometimes i feel like your mind is running so fast around that you find is difficult to articulate the point you are trying to make.
 I think you know this as well.
 You do try catch yourself and try a different approach of explaining.
-You could try a fidget toy while trying to explainthings.
+You could try a fidget toy while trying to explain things.
+I find it helps. its adds a little more processing in your brain and forces your to slow down a little.

-Any item above that i said not sure to is because either I didn't see the contrary first (like dealing with the customer) or something where i know you do it but i think you are slowly improving.
+Any item above that i said 'not sure to is because either I didn't see the contrary first (like dealing with the customer) or something where i know you do it but i think you are slowly improving.
 I know you upskill especially while doing tickets like with ELSA.